 Segment: Neutral, 18-55

-Comparison Set: 10 similar articles, including: church on youtube, digital religion, and neural networking usb sticks.
+Comparison Set: 12 similar articles, including: church on youtube, digital religion, and automated shaking sieves.

 Worshipping God Via Mobile Phone

 Church on Youtube